NORKA

 Gottlieb Nathanael Bonwetsch

-The Rev. Gottlieb Nathanael Bonwetsch was born February 7, 1848 in Norka, the son of Pastor Christoph Heinrich Bonwetsch who was serving in Norka at the time, and Beate Christiana Friederich.
+The Rev. Gottlieb Nathanael Bonwetsch was born on February 7, 1848, in Norka, the son of Pastor Christoph Heinrich Bonwetsch, who served in Norka at that time, and Beate Christiana Friederich.

 Picture